 Within the grazing arena, numerous practices will determine degrading or regenerative effects – and there is a science for teasing them out.
 The regenerative grazing approach says livestock can be herded in a fashion that mimics the beneficial grazing, trampling, and nutrient recycling dynamics with which wild herders coevolved with grasslands.
 Dozens of farmers, ranchers and pastoralists from around the world describe how they are increasing the health of their land – the carrying capacity, biodiversity and overall profitability – while at the same time maintaining their traditions.
 Recent studies suggests this has great promise for ecological functioning, including plant growth and hydrology.

 In more current discovery, grasslands including prairies and savannahs hold enormous amount of carbon through the roots of perennial plants and bound in organic soil compounds for millennia.
-Peer-reviewed soil research has shown that regenerative grazing can sequester more carbon than humans are now emitting.
-While this field is fairly recent, livestock grazing as the potential to reverse desertification and restore carbon to the soil then countering climate change.
+Peer-reviewed soil research has shown that regenerative grazing can sequester more carbon than continuous grazing.
+While this field is fairly recent, livestock grazing as the potential to help reverse desertification and restore carbon to the soil as a means of helping counter climate change.

 Yes, this field makes big promises for global ecosystem health, but for tribal communities, the implications are much simpler:profit, health, and tradition.
 Community based initiatives such as the Mara Training Center and Mara Beef, running alongside Wild Philanthropy’s partner Enonkishu, work with communities to implement regenerative grazing plans based off of in- field tested techniques.
 Specifically, in the Mara region, high intensity grazing with longer recovery periods aimed at restoring healthy soil and root systems.
 This approach holds enormous benefits for livelihood security through drought resistance, wildlife habitat, healthy food production and support for rural traditions.